surftrips.co

 Frequently asked

-Bocas del Toro is a mixed break suited for intermediate to advanced surfers.
+Bocas del Toro is a mixed bottom, varied reef, point, and beach breaks with hollow and long-wall sections, break suited for intermediate through advanced surfers.

 Bocas del Toro